DanNixon/sine2020_software_guidelines_paper/report.md

 commit your website content to a specific branch and have it served by GitHub.
 The large benefit here is avoiding the cost and time of maintaining the infrastructure required to host your projects website.

-### Continuous integration

-- Travis
-- Appveyor
-- Jenkins

-For small scale projects that reside in a single repository continuous integration as a hosted service is most likely sufficient.
-One of the most common of such services is Travis CI who offer Linux, Mac OS and Windows build environments for a time limited window for you to run your builds and tests.

-Appveyor is an alternative service that focuses on Windows build environments.
-Windows support in Travis is relatively new at the time of writing so the common approach of using Travis and Appveyor to cover all operating systems is still common.

-Jenkins is a self hosted CI solution that runs on your own infrastructure.
-The key advantage this has is removing restrictions around build time, data availability and specific build environment setup.

-### Code analysis

-- Clang (C++)
-- Pylint (Python)

-There are a plethora of static analysis tools available for pretty much every language.
-The two listed are two of the most common for C++ and Python.

-A lot of tools are available as standalone packages that you simply install, run and get back a report in whatever format that tool supports.
-Some tools are also available as a cloud service that is triggered by new code being pushed to your remote repository.

-For a wider selection of the available tools it is worth looking over the selection on Awesome Static Analysis (https://github.com/mre/awesome-static-analysis), a community curated list of static analysis tools.

 ### GUI framework/library